succinctlabs/op-succinct/book/fault_proofs/challenger.md

 the same L1 and L2 chain IDs as `L1_RPC` and `L2_RPC`, that SafeDB is enabled and populated, and that its safe head exists with the same hash on the paired execution node.
 Startup validation is retried until this fixed node pair is healthy.

+The shared challenger lifecycle delegates chain-specific claim checks to a `GameValidator`.
+The standard constructor installs the OP Stack validator, which owns the op-node and paired L2 execution providers and performs all of the SafeDB checks described below.
+Custom integrations may inject another validator without changing game discovery, retry, deadline, or transaction handling.

 For every active unchallenged game, the challenger resolves `game.l1Head` to its canonical L1 block number `X`, then queries `optimism_safeHeadAtL1Block(X)` after confirming that